section-engineering-education/engineering-education/content/articles/angular-observables/index.md

 You notice from the above script that we define our class and its constructor.
 We then proceed to pass an argument to this constructor.

 We then proceeded to define another function, `subscriber()`.
-It takes an argument, observer, and then passes to our defined constructor.
+It takes an argument, observer, and then passes it to our defined constructor.

 Next, we instantiate our class `ObservableExample` which is then assigned to our local variable `myObservableExample`.